Absolventa/absolventa.github.io/_posts/2014-08-30-migrating-back-to-marshal-ed-cookie-serialization-in-rails-4-1.md

 transparently be deserialized again.

-Unfortunately, there is no real rollback option: Setting the serializer back to `:marshal` will get you parser errors, when `Marshal.load` is fed with JSON data.
+Unfortunately, there is no real rollback option: Setting the serializer back to `:marshal` will get you parser errors when `Marshal.load` is fed with JSON data.

 Since our application started generating JSON-serialized session data after our